Bolkun/php-blog-engine/README.md

 * Select a specific test by clicking on a link

 ## Deployment
+* Check server configuration like in Development XAMPP
 * Create new database with name **bolkun** and charset **utf8_general_ci**
 * Open file **bolkun/app/development/bolkun.sql** and set **time_zone** (default Berlin).
 Copy content of the file and execute it in phpMyAdmin